Aman17123/yolo-test/readme.md

 # YOLO Test

-This repository contains tests and experiments with the YOLO (You Only Look Once) object detection algorithm.
+This repository contains tests and experiments with the YOLO (You Only Look Once) hell nah it's just for farming achivements lol;

 ## Features